 All welcome you to choose and cut your own.
-Most of these farms are located in Western North Carolina (with two outliers), so make a weekend of it if you’re not based in the area.
+Most of these farms are located in Western North Carolina (with two outliers), so make a weekend of it if you’re not within a short drive of these mountain towns.

 Since the holiday season will be gone before we know it, here are 13 of our favorite North Carolina Christmas tree farms!